• Skip to primary navigation

 2. Saute onions, celery, and garlic in unsalted butter.
 Sauteed onions,celery and garlic in butter as the base of Southern Cornbread Dressing

-3. Add the sauteed onion/celery mixture and chicken stock into the cornbread mix.
+3. Add the sauteed onion/celery mixture and chicken stock to the cornbread mix.

 4. Season the cornbread dressing with ground sage, poultry seasoning, pepper, salt, and fresh parsley.

-5. Taste the dressing.
-Reseason if needed.
+5. Taste for seasoning, if needed adjust seasoning. if needed.
 Diced homemade cornbread, onions,celery, chicken stock combined together to make Southern Cornbread Dressing

 6. Add in beaten eggs to the cornbread dressing.